 So this new hypothesis provides satisfactory answers to each of these five questions.

-It would be marvellous if the large and year-long search by virologists and epidemiologists for an explanation of the seasonal patterns of influenza would also lead to results.
+It would be marvelous if the large and year-long search by virologists and epidemiologists for an explanation of the seasonal patterns of influenza would also lead to results.
 Yet another proof that they were looking for this and found no explanation.
 This can be found in a paper from 2016.

 So let’s see if with this hypothesis we can find an explanation for the start of an influenza epidemic in those areas.
 And I can already tell you, it’s been found.